WimYedema/sustainability/doc/iot-footprint/notes/Notes-on-edge-computing.md

         As such, fog computing is a form of edge computing, but it only makes sense when there are many edge devices and great needs for signal fusion.

+        According to {cite:t}`vargheseNextGenerationCloud2018`:
+        > The premise of fog computing is to leverage the existing compute resources on edge nodes, such as mobile base stations, routers and switches, or integrate additional computing capability to such (network) nodes along the entire data path between user devices and a cloud data center.

+        {cite:t}`jiangComputationOffloadingEdge2019` suggests fog computing focuses on the management of back-end distributed shared resources.

       - From (https://www.spiceworks.com/tech/edge-computing/articles/what-is-fog-computing/):
         * Smart homes / buildings
         * Smart cities